 8. Goals are the key to success

 Any new business idea requires a business plan – fact.
 As part of this process, it’s wise to analyze your competition, define your ideal occupancy rate and work out clearly what you want to get from your vacation rental.
 By setting objectives from the outset, you have a realistic plan to adhere to, and to measure your success against.

-The new Netflix series, Stay Here, is proving to be a success on our small screens – inspiring many aspiring hosts around the globe.
+The Netflix series, Stay Here, is proving to be a success on our small screens – inspiring many aspiring hosts around the globe.
 We’ve certainly got our fingers crossed for a second season!